Location: Lexington, Ky.

 In 2013, the UK Markey Cancer Center announced its designation as a National Cancer Center by the National Cancer Institute.
 This designation places UK among an elite group of 22 research universities that can boast the "Triple Crown" of federal research awards: NCI designation, the Clinical Translational Sciences Award, and a federally supported Alzheimer's Disease Center.

 UK HealthCare has strategically developed an incredible capacity to serve the Commonwealth through its state-of-the-art patient care pavilion and emergency rooms, advanced biomedical and biological research, and a network of affiliate health care agencies throughout Kentucky.
 Passion for people and a vision for the "medical campus of the future" have inspired leading physicians and researchers from across the United States to join UK.
-Their research agenda is balanced with outreach to affiliated and partner hospitals, so Kentucky families can receive quality health care at home and travel to Lexington for only the most advanced, complex medical care and procedures.
+Their research agenda is balanced with outreach to affiliated and partner hospitals, so Kentucky families can receive high-quality health care at home and travel to Lexington for only the most advanced, complex medical care and procedures.

 Living in the Bluegrass